d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 that would somehow exploit this knowledge.
 Pigs usually do not fly and planes usually do not swim.
 Nonetheless, we could still recognize a flying pig were one to appear.
-This ideas is taken to an extreme in the children's game 'Where's Waldo', an example is shown in :numref:`img_waldo`.
+This idea is taken to an extreme in the children's game 'Where's Waldo', an example is shown in :numref:`img_waldo`.
 The game consists of a number of chaotic scenes bursting with activity and Waldo shows up somewhere in each